6 simple steps to dealing with a bad review

 For the 1 star with crickets?
 If they aren’t a client o yours, call them on it.
 Hi Dave.
 We’re sorry you didn’t get the experience you expected.
 We don’t have any record of you in our database, so please get in touch with us so we can learn more.

 Don’t let a negative review fester.
 Respond within an hour, if possible.
 Address the issue and be seen to address the issue.
-Respond online and, if you have the contact details of the customer, reach out to them via phone or email.
+Make sure your response is visible and clear in the public view.
+Respond online and, if you have the contact details of the customer, reach out to them via phone or email if this is appropriate.

 Monitor the situation

 Keep a close eye to see if the issue has been resolved.
 Occasionally, people just enjoy the fight of an online argument.
 Just shut down any back and forth, you said, I said, blame game banter and move on with your life.
-Don’t give it oxygen.
+Don’t give it oxygen and most often, it will die.
+Leave your final response by making it clear that you won’t be responding to any further comments and leave it at that.
+Don’t be tempted to re-engage!

 If a review is fake, made up or inappropriate, flag it as such with Google.
 Google has a review policy in place with flagged reviews, and may remove them if they violate Google’s policies.